Proficiency Exam for MSFS and other Graduate Students in SFS

 Exam Registration and Schedule:

-All students (except Arabic Majors) taking Arabic Proficiency exam or OPI MUST register by the deadline.
+All students (except Arabic Majors) taking the Arabic Proficiency exam or OPI MUST register by the deadline.
 No registration requests are accepted after the Registration deadline below.

 Fall Semester – Registration starts on the second Monday in October, stays open for two weeks, and closes on the Friday of the second week at 5 PM.
-If the second Monday is a holiday, the registration will open on the Tuesday.
-Students are contacted by faculty administering the exam informing them about the exam date by end of October.
+If the second Monday is a holiday, registration will open on Tuesday.
+Students are contacted by the faculty administering the exam informing them about the exam date by end of October.
 Exams will be held by the last day of classes on the date and time agreed upon by the student and the examiner.

 Spring Semester – Registration starts on the second Monday in March, stays open for two weeks, and closes on the Friday of the second week at 5 PM.
-If the second Monday is a holiday, the registration will open on the Tuesday.
-Students are contacted by faculty administering the exam informing them about the exam date by end of March.
+If the second Monday is a holiday, registration will open on Tuesday.
+Students are contacted by the faculty administering the exam informing them about the exam date by end of March.
 Exams will be held by the last day of classes on the date and time agreed upon by the student and the examiner.

 How to register for the Exam?

-- Step 1.
-Click HERE to complete the Registration Form by the deadline.
+- Click HERE to complete the Registration Form by the deadline.

 Arabic Proficiency Exam Format & Procedure

 Prior to the exam:

-Examinee is advised to review Arabic Articles on Politics, Economy and Culture using Arabic website to be familiar with Arabic authentic articles, such as:
+Examinee is advised to review Arabic Articles on Politics, Economy, and Culture using Arabic websites to be familiar with Arabic authentic articles, such as:

 Exam Time: The duration of the exam is 35 minutes.
 Examinees must arrive at the office of the faculty member administering her/his exam at least 15 minutes before exam time.

 Proficiency Exam Structure & Process: